tersesystems/echopraxia/docs/usage/fieldbuilder.md

 );
 ```

+## Exceptions

-Because a field builder function runs in a closure, if an exception occurs it will be caught by the default thread exception handler.
-If it's the main thread, it will print to console and terminate the JVM, but other threads [will swallow the exception whole](https://stackoverflow.com/questions/24834702/do-errors-thrown-within-uncaughtexceptionhandler-get-swallowed).
-Consider setting a [default thread exception handler](https://www.logicbig.com/tutorials/core-java-tutorial/java-se-api/default-uncaught-exception-handler.html) that additionally logs, and avoid uncaught exceptions in field builder closures:
+Avoid throwing exceptions in a field builder function.
+Because a field builder function runs in a closure, if an exception is thrown it will be caught by Echopraxia's error handler which writes the exception to `System.err` by default.

 ```java
 logger.info("Message name {}", fb -> {